ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 - **FPS Limiter**, set a custom FPS limit, select from a list of predefined values, or turn it off
 - **Anti-aliasing**, a toggle for FXAA or SMAA
-- **Shadow Filter**, toggle between sharp, soft, or contact hardening shadows
+- **Volumetric Fog**, a more advanced fog shader that hides the edges of the world
 - **Sun Shafts**, a godrays implementation faithful to the original art style
-- **Volumetric Fog**, a more advanced fog shader that hides the edges of the world
+- **Extended Sunlight Reach**, allows sunlight to reach surfaces that it couldn't before, and increases cloud shading
+- **Tone Mapping**, prevents highlights from being blown out
+- **Shadow Filter**, toggles between sharp, soft, or contact hardening shadows
 - **FOV**, adjusts in-game field of view
-- **Extra Night Shadows**, forces every lamppost and player headlights to cast shadows (*original PC option by Rockstar; extremely broken, not recommended*)

 #### Game